 West Ealing is a 50:50 joint venture between LAP and Bisichi created with the purpose of delivering a primarily residential development in West Ealing, London.
-The joint venture owns 90% of the property which is under development and on which £8.11 million has been spent to date (2021: £7.48 million), West Ealing is disclosed within LAP in the segmental analysis in note 1 to the financial statements.
-There is a linked development loan of £4.40 million (2021: £4.20 million), described further in note 18.
+The joint venture owns 90% of the property which is under development and on which £8.9 million has been spent to date (2022: £8.1 million), West Ealing is disclosed within LAP in the segmental analysis in note 1 to the financial statements.
+There is a linked development loan of £4.4 million (2022: £4.4 million), described further in note 19.
 Planning permission is held for the creation of 56 new residential apartments and ground floor shops on the site.
+Construction start is planned for Q3 2024.